30 Best Books on Taxonomy

 6."Marine Algae: Biodiversity, Taxonomy, Environmental Assessment, and Biotechnology" by Leonel Pereira and Joao Magalhaes Neto

-“Marine Algae: Biodiversity, Taxonomy, Environmental Assessment, and Biotechnology” Book Review: This book covers a revision of the taxonomy of algae as well as the general aspects of biology.
-The methodologies used in marine biology are also covered.
-The book focuses on the use of algae in environmental assessment with an intensive implementation in Western economies and some emerging economies.
-Another topic covered is the potential use of algae in various industries including food, pharmaceuticals, cosmetics, agricultural fertilizers, and the emerging biofuels industries.
-This book can be used by students as well as researchers of biodiversity, taxonomy and biotechnology.
+“Marine Algae: Biodiversity, Taxonomy, Environmental Assessment, and Biotechnology” Book Review: This book comprehensively addresses the taxonomy of algae, along with general aspects of biology, and methodologies used in marine biology.
+It particularly emphasizes the utilization of algae in environmental assessment, with a keen focus on Western economies and emerging economies.
+In addition, the book explores the diverse potential applications of algae in various industries, such as food, pharmaceuticals, cosmetics, agricultural fertilizers, and the burgeoning biofuels industry.
+With its broad scope, this book serves as a valuable resource for students and researchers interested in biodiversity, taxonomy, and biotechnology.

 7."Lactic Acid Bacteria: Biodiversity and Taxonomy" by Wilhelm H Holzapfel and Brian J B Wood